ipaste/ios_framework_xcode_template/README.md

 yuntop_xcode_templates
 ======================

-Xcode templates for easier YunTOP development
+An Xcode template that sets up the environment for ios framework development